 During his time with the City of Detroit, he earned a reputation as a fighter who is unafraid to take on powerful interests.
-He led the City’s efforts to hold the pharmaceutical industry accountable for the opioid epidemic.
+He led the city’s efforts to hold the pharmaceutical industry accountable for the opioid epidemic.
 He sued banks, slumlords, and corporations whose housing policies were hurting Detroit residents.
-And he led the City’s landmark legal efforts to establish that all children have a constitutional right to learn how to read and write.
+And he led the city’s landmark legal efforts to establish that all children have a constitutional right to learn how to read and write.

-At the City of Detroit, Savit was also a steadfast fighter for criminal-justice reform.
+At the City of Detroit, Savit was also a steadfast fighter for criminal justice reform.
 He spearheaded Detroit's efforts to make it easier for people to expunge criminal records.
 He served as Detroit’s liaison to Michigan’s statewide task force on jail and pretrial incarceration.
-And he led a team of lawyers, statisticians, and trauma-informed professionals to craft city and state policies that will reduce the prison population, and promote rehabilitation and workforce-development for returning citizens.
+And he led a team of lawyers, statisticians, and trauma-informed professionals to craft city and state policies that will reduce the prison population, and promote rehabilitation and workforce development for returning citizens.

-Savit has also been an integral part of several major, successful civil rights and environmental initiatives in Michigan and across the country.
-Representative matters on which he has worked include a successful legal effort to have the Michigan Civil Rights Commission recognize discrimination claims against LGBTQ+ Michiganders, and assisting the States of New Jersey and Maryland and the Commonwealth of Puerto Rico in their efforts to hold corporate polluters responsible for PFAS and MTBE contamination in the state’s waterways.
+Savit has been an integral part of several major, successful civil rights and environmental initiatives in Michigan and across the country.
+Representative matters on which he has worked include a successful legal effort to have the Michigan Civil Rights Commission recognize discrimination claims against LGBTQ+ Michiganders and assisting the States of New Jersey and Maryland and the Commonwealth of Puerto Rico in their efforts to hold corporate polluters responsible for PFAS and MTBE contamination in the state’s waterways.